 So, how can you identify Early Adopter Customers, using everyday social media and email marketing tools?
 The answer is to provoke responses from target business or consumer decision-makers who are inherently inclined towards these 'effortful cognitive activities': people who ask and respond to insightful questions, as defined above.

 In practice, Early Adopter Customers are those empowered, motivated people who recognise the problem you are solving, and who, beyond agreeing with your approach, are motivated to make a timely move towards taking up your 'call to action'.
 This is where Early Adopter Customers can engage at the earliest stages of a startup - not waiting for the 'Beta' test.
 Making Early Adopter Customers part of the design and development process also means adopting the best practices related to Design Thinking.

 Your Startup Checklist

-Here is the Startup Checklist: some very simple but tough questions that venture capital, angel or industry investors have asked me or my clients over the years.
+Here is my Startup Checklist: some very simple but tough questions that venture capital, angel or industry investors have asked me or my clients over the years.
 This applies with, or without Early Adopter Customer funding for any startup or spinout tech venture.

 Can you describe your opportunity in one sentence – or, at most, in one paragraph?